erizov/Professor/semester_6/lecture_35_deployment_patterns/shadow_deployment/README.md

 ❌ **WRONG**: "Shadow Deployment is too complex to understand" ✓ **CORRECT**: Shadow Deployment can be understood by breaking it down into smaller steps

-## Examples of Implementation

-This algorithm/pattern is implemented in the following frameworks and technologies:
+## Examples of ImplRealizationis aapproachpattern is implemented in the following frameworks and technologies:

 ### Kubernetes